This was the beginning of my 20 years life in the U.S. It's been a quite while so I don't think I can remember the details, but I tried my best.

 This one is a quite wild ride too.
 Not like a jet airliner, it has a couple of huge propellers.
 The airplane took off in the late afternoon.
 I was sitting on the right side of the plane.
 The flight was only about two hours but I fell sleep again.
 Airplane keeps flying...
 The thing I remember was the interior of the plane was illuminated by the light of sunset.
 It was quite beautiful, I thought.

 Arriving Wichita was a kind of shock.
 First, the place was already dark so I could not see the airport much.
-At least I felt safe because I traveled for such a long distance without being killed.
-Everybody getting out from the plane so I followed through the stairs At the exit, that's the first step to my destination, Wichita.
-According to the document given by the ICS, there has to be some Japanese person to pick me up but not showing up.
+At least I felt safe because I traveled for such a long distance without getting killed.
+Everybody getting out from the plane so I followed through the jet bridge.
+Stepping into brick build building with large glass windows, my first step at the destination, Wichita.
+According to the document given by the ICS, there has to be a Japanese person to pick me up but not showing up.
+Me and two others waited for a while.
 However, there was a black guy named Ridge, was looking for three Japanese students instead.
 So Yoko, Ryotaro and I must be the three then.
 I think he says something about understanding English, all of us did not.
 So I think he says okay.
 He helped us picking up our baggage, then we ride to the campus (the brown colored Chevy (Dodge?)
 Van from the IELC).
 I could see the lights of the downtown to the left.
 (I thought, is that it?
 The downtown area is so small.
 THIS IS TOTALLY DIFFERENT FROM MY IMAGINATION!
 Maybe having a thought of all American cities are big and advanced...
 And at the same time I am more concerned, this place may not have anything... and sure enough, I will find out tomorrow.)
 I am so shocked, and confused.
 I also thought the place is colder.

 I have paid for the board already but they have not processed my application so I did not have my room assigned.
 They assigned me a room at first floor at north tower, but it was a mistake.
 So I moved into a room on the second floor.
 It was going to be my guest room.
 I will have my room assigned later.
 I needed to go buy stuffs.
 I don't have anything to make my bed, or do laundry.
 After waiting in the room for a while, one of Japanese friend (Ryotaro) came to the room to get me for shopping.
 It was past 8:00PM(?)